-Percentage of Children Enrolled with a Texas Rising Star Provider ii.
-Describe the Lead Agency efforts to ensure that Prekindergarten programs meet the needs of working parents:
+Percentage of Children Enrolled with a Texas Rising Star Provider

 Between October 2019 and March 2020, TWC served an average of more than 135,500 children per day.
 The impact of the COVID-19 pandemic on child care providers in 2020 led to a slight reduction in the average children served per day for the year.
 This count does not include 29,892 children served through the temporary Essential Worker Child Care program for three months in response to COVID-19.